hkpeaks/peaks-consolidation/README.md

 | Filter         | Select, SelectUnmatch          |                                                        |
 | Append         | Append                         | for row/column with adding value/formula               |

-## Peaks Framework and Library
+## Peaks Framework and DataFrame
-Peaks DataFrame comprises of Peaks framework and library that are currently under active development.
+Peaks Consolidation comprises of Peaks framework and library that are currently under active development.

 FRAMEWORK: It is an open-source project that aims to promote an alternative standard of ETL expression.
 It provides a user-friendly command flow that enables working with Peaks and third-party libraries.